CTE Cooperative Worksite Learning Program

-The BISD Career and Technical Education Department (CTE) is pleased to offer work based learning opportunities for high school students.
-We are excited to partner with organizations and employers and will work collaboratively with them to ensure that this is an enriching experience for all involved.
-The Work Based Learning Program connects high school students with professionals and provides students with an opportunity to explore potential careers.
-It also gives students the opportunity to make connections between their academic experiences and future careers and to practice applying workplace skills all while receiving school credit for their work hours.
+The BISD Career and Technical Education Department (CTE) is pleased to offer worksite learning opportunities for high school students.
+We are excited to partner with organizations and employers and will work collaboratively with them to help ensure that this is an enriching experience for all involved.
+The Worksite Learning Program connects high school students with professionals and provides students with an opportunity to explore potential careers.
+It also gives students an opportunity to make connections between their academic experiences and their future, provides an avenue to gain confidence, enjoy increased responsibilities and to practice applying workplace skills all while receiving school credit for their work hours.

 How does work based learning work?

-Students that are already employed can sign up for the program by completing the Work Based Learning Program application.
-The application is available electronically on the CTE Department webpage (must be logged into BISD to see forms) or from Mrs. Brown, the Work Based Learning Coordinator at her office in the BHS library.
-Once the completed and signed application has been submitted to Mrs. Brown, students will meet with her to confirm eligibility, review the remaining paperwork, and discuss program obligations.
+Students who are already employed can sign up for the program by completing the Work Based Learning Program application.
+The application is available electronically on the CTE Department webpage (must be logged into BISD to see forms) or in the Career Center.
+Once the completed and signed application has been submitted to the Worksite Learning Coordinator in the Career Center, they will set up a meeting with the student to confirm eligibility, review the remaining paperwork, and discuss program requirements.
 Throughout the school year, the Work Based Learning Coordinator will work with employers, students, and parents to complete the paperwork, track student participation and goals, and manage the documents needed to offer school credit.

 - For every 180 hours a student works, they are eligible to earn 0.5 credits.
 Students can earn 1.0 CTE credits per year in the Work Based Learning Program.

-- Students must complete a Work Based Learning application and obtain parent/guardian permission (if under 18 y.o.)
+- Students must complete a Work Based Learning application which includes obtaining parent/guardian permission.

 What is required of participating students?